WestJet: Livery

-On January 17, 2019, WestJet's first Dreamliner was delivered with the name 'Clive Beddoe', a tribute to one of its founder and former chairman of the board of directors.
-The aircraft is painted in its new livery.

 In April 2022, WestJet Cargo's first dedicated freighter, a Boeing 737-800BCF, was delivered.
 It featured the airlines standard livery that was introduced in 2018, except it had largo "CARGO" titles following the WestJet titles on the side of the aircraft, as well as "In partnership with GTA" titles at the front of the aircraft.
 These titles are English on one side, and French on the other and signify the partnership WestJet began with GTA Aviation to help sell capacity on the freighters.

 On October 28, 2023, WestJet's subsidiary Swoop was integrated into WestJet's mainly operations.
 All of the aircraft (Boeing 737-800s and 737MAX8s) were added to the fleet, with no repainting.
 Swoop branding was still visible on the aircraft after the Swoop's ending, with smaller WestJet logo stickers put on the aircraft.
 All of the 16 aircraft are scheduled to be repainted by the end of 2025, along with configuration editing to fit the WestJet normal.

 In 2024, all special livery planes were repainted to the new WestJet livery, leaving no special liveries to be spotted.
-However, Swoop and Sunwing (May 2025 onward) liveries can been seen on WestJet aircraft due to no repainting.
+However, Swoop and Sunwing (May 2025 onward) liveries can be seen on WestJet aircraft due to no repainting.
 They are expected to be repainted by the end of 2025.

 On May 28, 2025, Sunwing flew its final flight since WestJet bought ownership of the airline.
 A total of 18 aircraft were transferred from Sunwing to WestJet, without being repainted, and still with their all-economy configurations.
 The configurations are expected to be modified into the WestJet normal.